Rubicon-BV/GlobalAzureBootcamp2018/Lab1/README.md

 ![Embed4](https://github.com/Rubicon-BV/GlobalAzureBootcamp2018/blob/master/Lab1/Pics/Embed4.png)
 5. Tweak your HTML and click in the blue top bar on your bot name and choose Browse Web Site
 ![Embed5](https://github.com/Rubicon-BV/GlobalAzureBootcamp2018/blob/master/Lab1/Pics/Embed5.png)
-6. Your bot is running in your own website
+6. Your bot is running in your own website, now try to embed your Skype channel for extra kudos

 Well done!
 Show us your awesome bot website based on a QnA Maker service.
 You rock!!!!!
 Thanks for staying with us till the very end of this lab.